cogitogroupltd/tekton-helm-chart/examples/buildah-build-deploy/README.md

 - Beware this will create a secret in the cluster with the private SSH key located at `.auth/id_rsa`

-- Enter your Dockerhub username/password credentials in place of $DOCKERHUB_USER and $CONTAINER_REGISTRY_PASSWORD
+- Enter your Dockerhub username/password credentials in place of $CONTAINER_REGISTRY_USERNAME and $CONTAINER_REGISTRY_PASSWORD

 ```bash